LivingCryogen/Hazard/README.md

 ## Purpose
 As a software development project, Hazard has two primary purposes:
-  1. To force me, its sole developer, to learn.
+  1. To force learning on me, its sole developern.
-  2. To demonstrate my learned skills.
+  2. To demonstrate those learned skills.

 As a corrollary, it also aims at high industry standards in the writing, testing, documenting, and organizing of code.
-Consequently, it is "over-engineered": I took on the project ***as if* it were to be extended and worked on by teams** in a modern development environment.
+This means it is intentionally "over-engineered":
+I took on the project ***as if* it were to be extended and worked on by teams** in a modern development environment.
 See the "Architecture" and "Feature Highlights" sections for more details.

 ## Background
 This is my first programming project after deciding to return to IT.
 When deciding what my first portfolio project should be, I remembered